thosgood/this-weeks-finds/markdown/201-250/week215.md

 torus tiled by 56 triangles with 7 meeting at each vertex.
 This is what Egan drew!

-With this picture you can almost *see* the 168 symmetries of Klein\'s quartic curve.
+With this picture you can almost *see* the 168 symmetries of Klein's quartic curve.

 First, you can take any vertex and twist it, causing the 7 triangles that meet at this vertex to cycle around.
-It\'s not obvious that this is a symmetry of the whole tiled surface, but it is.
+It's not obvious that this is a symmetry of the whole tiled surface, but it is.
 This gives a 7-element symmetry group.